 - The Discovery Route begins at the Pian di Monte car park, at the east gate.
 You descend down the Miliani Well and follow an internal trail with stairs and walkways.
 They approach the Cathedral and Margherita Hall.
 Then there is Becco Hall.
 The expedition lasts approximately 2-3 hours.

-- Crossing Route: begins at the east entrance and the Miliani Well.
+- The Crossing Route starts at the east entrance and the Miliani Well..
 Following the same route as before, the visit proceeds to the Fountain Hall.
-It travels to the Secret Passage and the Terminal Hall before returning up through an 8-meter well.
+The route passes through the Secret Passage and the Terminal Hall before ascending back up through an 8-meter-deep well.
 The trek concludes at a natural viewpoint overlooking the Apennine summits.
 You return to Pian di Monte via high-altitude pathways.
-The excursion lasts approximately 4-5 hours.
+The excursion lasts approximately 4 to 5 hours.

 - Adventure Route.
 There are several speleological excursions available for skilled tourists.
 The tours last roughly 5 hours.